-[127] The Complainant argued in Carmelite, Berger J considers how exemptions relating to property used chiefly for divine service, public worship, or religious education apply where the property in question also has an ancillary purpose.
+[114] The Complainant argued in Carmelite, Berger J considers how exemptions relating to property used chiefly for divine service, public worship, or religious education apply where the property in question also has an ancillary purpose.

-- [128] The court in Carmelite was tasked with reviewing the decision of an assessment review board that found that only the chapel, sacristy area, and choir areas were exempt.
-Further stating that the guest suites, kitchen, dining, sleeping accommodations, and other areas of the property were not exempt. - [129] In reviewing the decision of the board, Berger J states "exemptions are not lost simply because part of a building that would otherwise be exempt has an ancillary or incidental purpose in addition to the chief purpose of divine service, public worship or religious education". - [130] Accordingly, Berger J found that the board's decision to tax the guest suites, the kitchen, the dining area, the common areas necessary for the support of the exempted areas and the sleeping accommodations was patently unreasonable and the entirety of the 22,112 square foot monastery was exempted.
-Even though the other buildings had ancillary purposes the primary use of the buildings was chiefly for divine service, public worship, or religious education. - [131] Further, while Berger J did not find the caretakers residence to be exempt, he found the entirety of the 13.05 acres of land to also be exempt from taxation. - [132] The Respondent argued that the Carmelite case is about a nunnery, not a post-secondary institute, and does not directly apply. - I. The application of 362(1)(k) relates to a taxable common / living area of the building established as being chiefly used for divine worship. - II.
-This case does leave taxable the caretakers residence. - [133] Any notion that the subject property can bed equate to a nunnery for the sake of 100% tax exemption due to the whole property being chiefly used for divine worship need only compare the nuns' daily timetable to the typical student timetables.
-The nuns' timetable is strictly scripted to direct worship every waking hour. - [134] The Board distinguished the Carmelite decision because it involved a previous legislative regime and because its chief use is divine service and the subject property is a single parcel of land.
+- [115] The court in Carmelite was tasked with reviewing the decision of an assessment review board that found that only the chapel, sacristy area, and choir areas were exempt.
+Further stating that the guest suites, kitchen, dining, sleeping accommodations, and other areas of the property were not exempt. - [116] In reviewing the decision of the board, Berger J states "exemptions are not lost simply because part of a building that would otherwise be exempt has an ancillary or incidental purpose in addition to the chief purpose of divine service, public worship or religious education". - [117] Accordingly, Berger J found that the board's decision to tax the guest suites, the kitchen, the dining area, the common areas necessary for the support of the exempted areas and the sleeping accommodations was patently unreasonable and the entirety of the 22,112 square foot monastery was exempted.
+Even though the other buildings had ancillary purposes the primary use of the buildings was chiefly for divine service, public worship, or religious education. - [118] Further, while Berger J did not find the caretakers residence to be exempt, he found the entirety of the 13.05 acres of land to also be exempt from taxation. - [119] The Respondent argued that the Carmelite case is about a nunnery, not a post-secondary institute, and does not directly apply. - I. The application of 362(1)(k) relates to a taxable common / living area of the building established as being chiefly used for divine worship. - II.
+This case does leave taxable the caretakers residence. - [120] Any notion that the subject property can bed equate to a nunnery for the sake of 100% tax exemption due to the whole property being chiefly used for divine worship need only compare the nuns' daily timetable to the typical student timetables.
+The nuns' timetable is strictly scripted to direct worship every waking hour. - [121] The Board distinguished the Carmelite decision because it involved a previous legislative regime and because its chief use is divine service and not religious education.
+However, the Board notes that the entire property including the sleeping arrangements were found to be exempt, even though one of the buildings was found to be taxable.